Call for Papers

 Submission Details & Requirements

-The deadline for manuscript submission is April 30, 2018.
+The deadline for manuscript submission is listed below.
 For the purposes of this special edition, a required 200 word (max) abstract must be submitted along with the manuscript for review.
 The following types of manuscripts

 will be accepted for review: